 Some of you may know what it is like to live away from your parents and have roommates.
 From that first sentence, I could guess that a million different ideas of what the word “roommate” entails sprung into your head.
 Some might say that a “roommate” is someone they were forced to live with because there was no other option offered to lower their rent.
 Some of you hate the idea of having roommates, and just want to live alone.
 Some of you couldn’t live without having your ten or so different roommates (hello sororities and frats).
 Some live with a few close friends.
 I live with one.
 We’ll call her Tiny.

-We have a whiteboard in our kitchen that we write messages to each other sometimes.
-I decided that I wanted to do something fun with it, so I talked to her one day when we were both in the kitchen about using that whiteboard to write a sequential story.
+We have a whiteboard in our kitchen that we write messages on to each other sometimes, and I decided that I wanted to do something fun with it.
+I talked to her one day when we were both in the kitchen about using that whiteboard to write a sequential story.
 I wrote the first sentence of it right there and then, and we have continued it from there on.
 I want to share the story thus far, and I will continue to add to this post as the story grows.
 I am excited to see what the story turns into, and if it reflects what goes on in each of our lives outside of the fictional, silly, story.
 I will even highlight the different sentences so that you know who wrote what.
 I will have my sentences in black, and Tiny’s will be in blue.
 Here it goes:

 Once upon a time, there was a cat.
 The cat, Terry, had a pet mouse named Ferry.
 The cat, Terry, loved his pet mouse immensely, no matter what the stray next door would tell him.
 The evil stray, Larry, would coax and coax Terry, as Ferry looked like a yummy bite to eat.
 Little did the stray know that Terry has an extremely strong history with Ferry.
 A history that could never be foregone for the fleeting temptation of food.

 It all started on this event that we’ll call the “Sunday Incident” (because that’s how Tiny refers to it later on).
 Basically, I can be somewhat inconsiderate sometimes.
 We have quiet hours at 11:30pm – 7am (as well as many other rules that I agreed to on a roomie contract that she laid out).
-I brought some really noisy people over to my place Sunday night a couple weeks ago to see a cat that I was pet sitting for my boyfriend.
+I brought some really noisy people over to my place Sunday night a couple of weeks ago to see a cat that I was pet sitting for my boyfriend.
 Tiny was falling asleep at this time, and also had an assignment due the next day.
 Needless to say, I kept her up and she was not impressed.

 Over the next week we meant to talk about the mishap, but our schedules never lined up (yes, I know we live literally right next to each other, but she has a strict study schedule).
 Eventually it got to the point where we were angrily texting each other.
 I could hear her talking to her parents, and her boyfriend about how pissed off she was with me.